viki-sh/League-Analysis/README.md

 |   2017 | 1507-1544 | LPL      | Invictus Gaming     | Blue   | Jayce   | Elise    | Malzahar | Kha'Zix    | Lee Sin | Singed  | Rengar  | LeBlanc    | Varus   | Tahm Kench |                     0 |                     1 |     1 |            0 |        0.49238  |       0.523126 |        1 |

 ## Univariate Analysis
-For our univariate analysis, lets look at the distribution of PGA across all games.
-Note that 0 means a team did not counter ban nor counter pick, whereas 10 meant they counter picked every single champ.
+To begin our analysis, we examine the distribution of Pre-Game Advantage (PGA) across all games.
+A PGA of 0 indicates that a team neither counter-picked nor counter-banned, while a PGA of 10 would mean that a team countered every single champion possible.

 <iframe
   src="uni.html"